FachiHD/TruthTableCreator/README.md

  - `[false]` -> 0 (false)

 # Note
-At the moment the script does **NOT** pay attention to operator hierarchy which means all statements must be contained within brackets.
 It also does not currently support any optimization algorithms which automatically detect always false/true statements.
 It currently also works with recursion which means really big formulas will crash the program.